msakande/Titanic-Project/README.md

 # Titanic-Project

-Here is a link to a description of the project :
+Here is a link to a description of the project:

 * [Project Description](https://www.kaggle.com/c/titanic/data)